travis-ci/docs-travis-ci-com/user/encryption-keys.md

 {{ site.data.snippets.git_repository_settings_forks_encrypted_env_variables }}

-> Please Note: In the [travis-ci.com](https://app.travis-ci.com ) environment Custom SSH keys are only available for private repositories.
+> Please Note: In the [travis-ci.com](https://app.travis-ci.com) environment, Custom SSH keys are only available for private repositories.
 Read more about [custom SSH keys](/user/private-dependencies/#user-key).

 > Starting June 2021 travis-ci.org is disabled and therefore no longer supported.
 Please use travis-ci.com.